sudorandom/kmcd.dev/content/posts/2023-08-17_evepraisal-lessons-from-a-decades-long-project/index.md

 - Be available on a social platform like Mastodon and list your handle on the website.
 If people are using your website someone will find your user and tell you if something is wrong if it's broken for long enough.

 ### Monetization
-I used AdSense to generate revenue from Evepraisal.
-Revenue completely covered operational costs but it didn't make too much beyond that.
+I used [Google AdSense](https://adsense.google.com/) to generate revenue from Evepraisal.
+This revenue completely covered operational costs but it didn't make too much beyond that.
 The only ongoing costs for this project were hosting and domain name registration.
 Monetization ensured that the project lived for as long as it did.

 ### If I were to change things...
 You should keep a log and make an entry for every time your attention is required, you can use that log to figure out what to focus on the next time you feel like working on the project.

 I've always wanted to do more with the tool but life always got in the way.
 There are so many cool ways to show and process this kind of data.
-At various times I saw orders that made no sense pop up.
-Orders that I don't think were just margin scans.
+At various times I saw orders that made no sense pop up; orders that I don't think were just margin scans.
 There would be sell-orders way below market value.
-Buy-orders way above market value.
+Buy orders way above market value.
 It just made no sense to me because it would happen with high-volume items that had a fairly fixed market price.
 It didn't happen super often, but you might be able to make some money off of those... as long as it isn't an obvious scam.

 Other than that...
 I don't know.
 I think this was a massively successful project.
 I'm extremely proud to have contributed something so significant to the game.